AR-15 (Bushmaster M4)

 Hornady has released a line of Critical Defense Rifle ammunition, which uses FTX bullets.
 In this caliber, they have a 55 grain and a 73 grain variety.
-I should test both in this gun, and depending on the results, I should switch to this as my preferred load.
-I have backordered a box of each type from Midsouth Shooter's Supply.
+Nosler has also released an interesting 64 grain bonded bullet for defense.
+I have tested these in this gun, and I will think about possibly selecting one for personal defense.

 55 gr.
 Hornady Critical Defense: I test fired a single 5-rd group, and it measured 1.454" @ 100 yds.

 73 gr.
 Hornady Critical Defense: I test fired a single 5-rd group, and it measured 2.624" @ 100 yds.
 No keyholing.

 64 gr.
 Nosler Defense: I test fired a single 5-rd group, and it measured 1.829" @ 100 yds.